Updated: Mar 8

-It is Black History Month, and as school curriculums across the country become flooded with the stories of MLK.
-Malcolm X, Harriet Tubman, and Rosa Parks, many students are questioning
+It is Black History Month, and as school curriculums across the country become flooded with the stories of MLK, Malcolm X, Harriet Tubman, and Rosa Parks, many students have begun to question

-whether there should even be a black history month, and whether or not the honorary month downplays the real significance that Black History has had on American history as a whole.
+whether there should even be a black history month, and whether or not the honorary month downplays the real significance of Black History in American history as a whole.

 "Black History is just as important as American history.
 Therefore it should be taught just as often as American History." - Siobhan Harris

-So in this log post, we're putting the topic of Black History Month in the hot seat.
+In this article, we've decided to put the topic of Black History Month in the hot seat.

 What Does it Mean to be Black in America?

 When I was really young, before I recognized the significance of race in society, I didn’t understand what the “Black Experience” meant.
 I only ever thought of life as a human experience - one that everyone went through.
-However, as I grew older, i learned of a completely different reality.
+However, as I grew older, I learned of a completely different reality.
 Like many other Gen Zers, I grew up in the era of Trayvon Martin, and met with a harsh introduction to racial injustice in America.
-I realized that unfortunately, the world often wouldn't see me like they would see my white friends and classmates.
-I learned that because of my skin color, I would be judged, underestimated, treated differently, and would have to work three times as hard to make it just as far as those who were favored by society.
+While I grew up in a diverse Caribbean family and was always taught to be proud of my blackness, I realized that unfortunately, the world often wouldn't see me the same way they would my white peers.
+I learned that because of my skin color, I would be judged, underestimated, treated differently, and would have to work three times as hard to make it just as far as those who were already being favored by society.

 In middle school, I started listening to the news more, and would hear my family members pray for my safety and warning me to always be self-aware.
-Back then, I saw the black experience as something that was high stakes, something nerve-wracking.
-But as I grew even older, and began to explore the real world, I discovered the resilience, the power, and the beauty of black people that the world had tried so hard to erase.
+It was then that I began seeing the black experience as something that was high stakes, something nerve-wracking.
+But as I grew even older, and began to explore the real world, I rediscovered the resilience, the power, and the beauty of black people that the world had tried so hard to erase.
 I educated myself of my history, explored ancestral spirituality, and worshiped the journeys of those who came before me.
 Now, to be black means more to me than ever.
 It means more to me than our oppression.
 I learned that the essence of blackness was so much more than slavery, discrimination, gangs, police brutality, and derogatory stereotypes.

 Today, being black for me is strutting into class with a black-power fist sticking out of my afro.
 Knowing the words to every old school r&b song (even when you never knew the title).

 "Being black for me is dancing at African street festivals and cook outs.
-It's having debates with your friends about whether or not “wash day” is an extreme sport, and having relatives who'd stop at nothing to convince you "you don't know nun bout dis!" - Anya Dillard
+It's having debates with your friends about whether or not “wash day” is an extreme sport, and listening to the radio with relatives who would stop at nothing to convince you "you don't know nun bout dis!" - Anya Dillard

 The Problems with Black History Month